BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 If anything happens to Alice and Bob, Christina and David can access the funds after six months using:

-- The PIN to the safe, stored in the shared family vault of the password manager
+- The PIN to open the physical home safe, which is stored in the shared family vault of the password manager
 - The backup materials from the home safe
 - Their inheritance keys to move the funds